sid030sid/did-ipfs-service-provider/README.md

 # did:ipfs Service Provider
-This repository introduces _did:ipfs_ and the `did:ipfs service provider`. _did:ipfs_ is a novel Decentralized Identifier (DID) method designed to enhance the identification of files in the [InterPlanetary File System (IPFS)](https://ipfs.tech/), unlocking its full potential and addressing some of its core limitations (see more [here](#utility-of-didipfs-for-identifying-ipfs-files)).
+This repository introduces _did:ipfs_ and the `did:ipfs service provider`. _did:ipfs_ is a novel Decentralized Identifier (DID) method designed to enhance the identification of files in the [InterPlanetary File System (IPFS)](https://ipfs.tech/). _did:ipfs_ unlocks the full potential of IPFS and addresses some of its core limitations (see more [here](#utility-of-didipfs-for-identifying-ipfs-files)).
 Additionally, _did:ipfs_ offers distinct DID properties that augment existing DID methods, enriching the overall landscape of DIDs (see more [here](#utility-of-didipfs-as-a-did-method)).
 The `did:ipfs service provider` is a [NestJs](https://nestjs.com/) API for performing _did:ipfs_ operations, such as DID creation and resolution.
 The API can be run locally and accessed through [Swagger UI](https://docs.nestjs.com/openapi/introduction).

+**Note**: To get an introduction to the _did:ipfs_ project, please watch this [video](https://www.youtube.com/watch?v=aabA1dFT-hI).

 ## Setting up the `did:ipfs service provider`
 1. run ``npm install`` in terminal while in root folder (**Note**: NodeJS v20.8.1 was used for implementation)
-2. create `.env` file in root folder
-3. add Pinata releated environment variables to `.env` file:
+2. create `.env` file in root folder and add Pinata releated environment variables to `.env` file:
   - ``PINATA_API_JWT``: stores your API Access token for Pinata's APIs
   - ``PINATA_API_GATEWAY``: stores your personal IPFS gateway hosted by Pinata

   **Note**: To get your Pinata JWT and gateway, please consider this [guide](https://docs.pinata.cloud/quickstart).
-4. add DID used as controller for _did:ipfs_ DIDs:
+3. add DID used as controller for _did:ipfs_ DIDs:
     - Option 1: generate did:key by running `node generateDidKey.js` in terminal while being in root folder
     - Option 2 (**Note**: This option has not been tested, use with caution!):
         1. add your already existing DID's private and public key as pem files, named `private.pem` and `public.pem` in folder ``certs``
         2. add env varibale `DID` to `.env` file and set it to your DID

-5. run `npm start` in terminal while being in root folder
+4. run `npm start` in terminal while being in root folder
-6. open Swagger UI by entering `http://localhost:3000/api` in your browser
+5. open Swagger UI by entering `http://localhost:3000/api` in your browser

 ## Using the `did:ipfs service provider`
-**Note:** If an error occurs after calling any of the `did:ipfs service provider` endpoints, please restart the service.
+**Note:** If an error occurs after calling any of the `did:ipfs service provider` endpoints, please restart the service provider.
 To do this, navigate to the root folder and run `npm start` in the terminal.

 ### How to create a _did:ipfs_?
 Simply call ``/createDidIpfs`` endpoint.